 - Students must have learning opportunities that help develop their abilities to the highest level.

--Gifted and talented students are atypical learners who require specialized learning experiences beyond the regular curriculum to ensure success.
+- Gifted and talented students are atypical learners who require specialized learning experience beyond the regular curriculum to ensure success.

 LAUSD Board of Education has adopted a plan for Gifted and Talented Education (GATE), which includes District policies and procedures for identifying gifted learners in seven categories: Intellectual Ability, High Achievement, Specific Academic Ability, Visual Arts, Performing Arts, Creative Ability, and Leadership Ability.
 The District’s policies and procedures for gifted/talented identification are in accordance with California State requirements.
 For more information click here.